angieloux/T3A1_Workbook/AngelaJohnson_T3A1.md

+To view this assessment correctly, with images, please visit

 # T3A1 Workbook

 # **Q1 - Provide an overview and description of a standard source control process for a large project.**